 A.1(f) The Company sells single premium group risk products to credit unions, ("CUs"), affiliated to the ILCU, in the Republic of Ireland and Northern Ireland.
-The policyholders are the CUs, and not the CUs' members, although it is the members' lives that are insured.
-The business sold in Northern Ireland is transacted under the freedom of services provisions of the Third EU Life Directive.
+The relevant policyholders are CUs, and not the CUs' members, although it is the members' lives that are insured.
+The business sold in Northern Ireland is transacted under the freedom of services provisions of the Third EU Life Directive which continued to operate during the Brexit transitional arrangement to end 2020.

-The assurance business written by ECCU is exclusively in the form of monthly renewable term assurance policies.
-The policies are structured as group risk contracts with the credit unions being the policyholders.
+The assurance business written by ECCU is predominantly in the form of monthly renewable term assurance policies.
+These policies are structured as group risk contracts with the credit unions being the policyholders.
 All credit unions affiliated to the ILCU have two main policies in place: